 - Participation in the committees and governance of regional or national professional societies - Participation in committees and bodies advisory to government agencies and foundations - Service to the lay community through education or consultation - Creative scholarly contributions to the administrative discipline - Presentations outside of the institution about the activities of the educational, discovery or patient care missions of the COM - Publication, including within the news media and professional arena, about administrative decisions and outcomes. - Documentation of community professional service exceeding what most faculty do in their professional capacity, such as taking care of indigent patients at external sites and/or participating in local charities - Evidence that Community Professional Service makes a substantial contribution to the health of the community over and above the individual's clinical activity

 B. PROMOTIONAL TRACKS

 All faculty members will have opportunities for promotion based on the achievement of documented excellence within their assignments.
-Faculty hired into a tenure-accruing position will be eligible for tenure when achievements warrant consideration, up to the end of the tenure probationary period.

-C. CRITERIA FOR PROMOTION ON THE TENURE TRACK
+C. CRITERIA FOR PROMOTION ON THE MULTI-MISSION TRACK